cnadler86/mp_esp_dl_models/README.md

 # ESP DL MicroPython Binding

-This is a micropython binding for the esp dl models `FaceDetector`, `ImageNet`, and `PedestrianDetector`.
+This is a micropython binding for the esp dl models `FaceDetector`, `ImageNet`, and `HumanDetector`.

 ## Precompiled images